bhnord/activities/README.md

 **06/05 08:00PM - 08/07 10:30PM @ The Lawn (located between Club Volo and Caffè Nero)**
 There's a new reason to visit Assembly Row every week, so mark your calendars and bring your friends and family because Summer nights just got a whole lot better!
 <a href="https://www.eventbrite.com/cc/thursdays-on-the-lawn-4324923" target="_blank">info link</a>

-### Seaport Summer Market

-**06/07 11:00AM - 06/08 06:00PM @ Seaport Summer Market**
-The Seaport Summer Market is back for the 2025 season and located on Seaport Boulevard every weekend May through June on Saturdays AND Sundays from 11am-7pm.
-<a href="https://www.bostonseaport.xyz/venue/seaport-summer-market-2/" target="_blank">info link</a>

 ### Outdoor Vintage Clothing Market Pop-up